 South Florida Symphony Orchestra

-Sebrina María Alfonso, conductor
+Sebrina María Alfonso, music director & conductor